kbpickens/IRCBot-IRCBOT-Randomizer-Chat-Bot-/README.md

  * Troubleshooting
  * FAQ
  * Maintainers

 CURRENT STABLE VERSION
 ----------------------
-Current Version is: IRCBot Albacore.
+Current Version is: IRCBot Boga.

 INTRODUCTION
 ------------
 An IRC bot intended for RPG use.
 The name is a throughly contrived recursive acronym.

 This is a simple PERL script that processes IRC chat commands.
 The initial intent is to generate numbers to simulate the rolling of dice in RPGs.
 Based on (taken almost completely from) http://archive.oreilly.com/pub/h/1964.